vivait/bootcamp-workshop/README.md

 5. You should see a lot of green text and ultimately our logo at the end of it with a link
 6. Test your Symfony installation by visiting: http://127.0.0.1:8080/test/install (you should get a congrats welcome page)

-To 'turn off' the virtual machine you type "vagrant down", when you run "vagrant up" again at the workshop it should only take a few minutes
+To 'turn off' the virtual machine you type "vagrant halt", when you run "vagrant up" again at the workshop it should only take a few minutes

 We have configured the virtual machine to only use 512MB RAM so should be suitable for low-spec machines.